Power and Control Characteristics

 - Never, ever, look back

-You have the magic within you to choose love. domestic abuse is not love.
+You have the innate ability to chose the creations you wish to experience.
+You can chose love.
+Domestic abuse is not love.
 To live in love is not only your birthright but that of your children’s as well.
 It is your responsibility as parents to teach your children love through experience, and to make them feel safe and protected.
 Additionally, you don’t want your children to grow up thinking this behavior is normal or okay.
 It’s not okay.
 The goal is to break the mold so that these patterns don’t resurface in their adult lives.
 Listen to your inner voice, and choose the to experience love, which will always bring you back to grace and dignity.

 Reach out to me.
 I can pull you through the gap between where you are today, and where the magic in your life awaits.